ably-labs/Club/README.md

 A video calling app which shows a virtual character instead of your real face.

-The server code is not being used at the moment, it will probably be deleted/ heavily modified when I work on adding audio support efficiently.
+The code in server directory is not being used at the moment, it will probably be deleted/ heavily modified when I work on adding audio support efficiently.